 The Relational Technology approach can help you.

-Too much technology is built by big corporations who don't care about their users, or their users' relationship to the workers building the tech.
+Too much technology is built by big corporations who don't care about their users, their workers, or the relationships between them.
 They create exploitative technologies that bring out the worst in people, rather than the best.

 That needs to change.
 Because good technology is built by people with good relationships.